Please configure

 • You could lose your photos and other information in a cyber attack or, by losing or breaking your device.

-• It’s good to have a back-up of photos, documents and messages with either hard copies, an external hard drive or a cloud-based server.
+• It’s recommended to back-up your important photos, documents and messages to an external hard drive, a cloud-based service or by keeping a hard copy.

 Always run your updates